 CNES projects library

 To fill in these gaps in our knowledge, NASA launched the OCO-2 satellite in 2014.
-In 2020, CNES will take over this role with the launch of MicroCarb.
-Its dispersive spectrometer instrument will be able to measure the total column concentration of CO2 with a high degree of precision (on the order of 1 ppm) and with a pixel size of 5 km x 6 km.
+In 2021, CNES will take over this role with the launch of MicroCarb.
+Its dispersive spectrometer instrument will be able to measure atmospheric concentration of CO2 globally with a high degree of precision (on the order of 1 ppm) and with a pixel size of 4.5 km x 9 km.

-The instrument will be flown on a microsatellite built around CNES’s Myriade space bus.
-This mission involves the french scientific communauty who is studying climatology and the carbon cycle.
+The instrument will be flown on a microsatellite built around CNES’s Myriade spacecraft bus.
+This mission involves the French scientific community studying climatology and the carbon cycle.
+The mission will be funded by the Investments for the Future Programmes.